 We’re back in a quasi-medieval setting for this outing (with a few vague steampunk touches mostly obvious in the airships), and Garnet is in a regal sitting room of a castle and seems to have just woken up from a nap.
 Like FFVIII, FFIX uses mocap actors during its CGI animations, but FFIX doesn’t properly attach mocap credits to specific characters.
 Jackasses.
 As mentioned previously, we do happen to know that Mayuko Aoki, the woman who did Rinoa’s mocap in FFVIII, did Garnet’s mocap here.
 She would go on to do Yuna’s mocap for FFX.
 Unfortunately, she’s the only mocap actor whose name has been attached to an FFIX character (that I’m aware of).

 A few dramatic camera pans later, and it’s time to leave the palace and introduce the Prima Vista, a very fancy “theatre airship” that carries its troupe of actors from place to place, like a riverboat theatre.
 Its deck even doubles as a portable stage!
 Here we meet our lead character, Zidane Tribal, a “tailed human.”
 By the way, Zidane’s name is FFIX’s first of many references to Square’s previous works, and also arguably the first to get screwed up in the localization.
-I’d argue “yes,” especially since the “screw up” follows the exact same pattern as later lost references, but as I explain the problem you might see why the waters are muddy.
+I’d argue “yes, it counts,” especially since the “screw up” follows the exact same pattern as later lost references, but as I explain the problem you might see why the waters are muddy.
 In Japanese, Zidane’s name is “Jitan,” which is shared with Square’s first ever protagonist from their first-ever game, The Death Trap.
 “Zidane,” meanwhile, is just a stylized transliteration of “Jitan,” and wouldn’t you know it, most of the screwed-up references in this game are stylized transliterations that missed the point!
 The complication comes from the fact that there’s no precedent for this reference.
 No one outside of Japan knew about Jitan or The Death Trap in the first place.
 If Square Enix wanted, they could rightly remake The Death Trap tomorrow and localize its protagonist to whatever the crap they want, including “Zidane!”
 As you can imagine, there’s a big gulf between screwing up a well-established reference to your own, narrative-heavy series, and screwing up an un-established reference to something completely external!

 Zidane arrives in a dark room and the player is supposed to set up a candle, but of course I started to fuck around and poke into corners.
 It was here where I discovered that FFIX likes to stash small prizes in its environments, much like a fellow PSX RPG/burglar simulator, Breath of Fire III (a personal favourite of ours that I hope to put in a standalone Retrospective someday).
 After setting up the candle and setting our configuration preferences (including swapping controls to the North American standard of X to control and O to cancel, since the remake uses the Japanese standard of O to confirm and X to cancel by default), I put the candle where it belonged and got a chance to name Zidane, though we stuck to Marathon rules to leave the names untouched.